 Continue stacking each tier just like the first.
 When they are all done the final support goes in.
 I like to use these bamboo dowels as my center support.
 However they are only 12 inches long, so for anything over 3 tiers they don’t work.
-That’s when I got o my local craft store and buy a long dowel rod.
-I just make sure I wash it thoroughly before putting it into the cake.
-I have a pencil sharpener in my kitchen that I use only for sharpening the ends of the dowels, which is what I do.
+That’s when I go to my local craft store and buy a long dowel rod, just make sure you wash it thoroughly before putting it into the cake.
+I also recommend having a pencil sharpener that you use only for sharpening the ends of the dowels, which is what I do.

 I then use a hammer to drive the sharp end of the dowel through the entire center of the cake.
 For buttercream cakes I put it through the top tier as well since I can easily cover up the hole with more buttercream, but for a fondant cake I instead make sure that I cut a small hole in the bottom of the top tier cake board before frosting and filling the cake.
 That way I can drive the dowel through all but the top tier, and then just place the top tier onto the dowel through the hole in the bottom of the board.